 The hondo (the temple’s main hall), the oldest building in Shiga at almost a thousand years old and the most sacred place in the temple complex, enshrined the Buddha at the far end behind a latticed curtain.
 A huge Japanese lantern hung by the entrance with its sliding doors pushed back to welcome pilgrims in.
 Alas, photography was not allowed within the hall, beside which was the tiny Genji Room, off-limits to visitors.
 I could only peek through a huge window to see the Murasaki-in-action tableau.

 Groups of female pilgrims filed into the temple.
 Presumably, they came for the Concealed Buddha, a Bodhisattva sympathetic to women’s issues, such as marriage, childbirth, and divorce!
 Women through the ages had looked for love or escaped from it in this sanctuary.
-Lady Murasaki herself might have gone here for the same reasons, as her tale, although mainly a fictionalized account of courtly life, is essentially a convoluted love story.
-Her hero, Genji, is an incredibly handsome lothario who has a way with women.
+Lady Murasaki herself might have gone here for the same reasons, as her tale, although mainly a fictionalized account of courtly life, was essentially a convoluted love story.
+Her hero, Genji, was an incredibly handsome lothario who had a way with women.

 The temple architecture was marked by verandas overlooking the forested precipice.
 Doors to the veranda were flung wide open, illuminating the dimly-lit hondo with natural light and pervading it with the fragrance of cedar.
 Delightfully sensuous, there was more than a dash of romance in this meditative milieu.